-Women tend to live longer than men do, but did you know this life span edge holds true for female dogs too?
-“Like women, female dogs in our study had a distinct survival advantage over males,” according to project leader Dr. David Waters, Ph.D., a veterinarian, director of the Gerald P. Murphy Cancer Foundation and associate director of Purdue University’s Center on Aging and the Life Course.
+Women tend to live longer than men do, but did you know this life span edge holds for female dogs too?
+“Like women, female dogs in our study had a distinct survival advantage over males,” according to project leader Dr. David Waters, Ph.D., a veterinarian, director of the Gerald P. Murphy Cancer Foundation, and Associate Director of Purdue University’s Center on Aging and the Life Course.

 Nevertheless, female dogs do not always reach the same age.
 That became obvious when Waters and his team studied information on the oldest living pet dogs in the United States.
-(Data on these canine seniors is tracked by the Center for Exceptional Longevity Studies.)
+(The Center for Exceptional Longevity Studies tracks data on these canine seniors.)
 Waters had a nagging suspicion: “We think that ovaries are part of a system that impacts longevity and perhaps the rate of aging.”

-To test out the theory, Waters, who is also a professor in the department of veterinary clinical sciences at Purdue, and his team analyzed 119 rottweiler “centenarians,” which were elderly dogs that survived to 13 years.
+To test out the theory, Waters, a Professor in the Department of Veterinary Clinical Sciences at Purdue, and his team analyzed 119 Rottweiler “centenarians,” which were elderly dogs that survived to 13 years.
 That’s 30 percent longer than the life span of most breed members.
-“We found that female rottweilers that kept their ovaries for at least six years were four times more likely to reach exceptional longevity compared to females who had the shortest lifetime ovary exposure.”
+“We found that female Rottweilers that kept their ovaries for at least six years were four times more likely to reach exceptional longevity compared to females who had the shortest lifetime ovary exposure.”